-• Ms. Kathy Lowe, Employee Relations Director and Title IX Officer, located at 690 Walnut Ave., Suite 210, 707-638-5806,
+• Ms. Kathy Lowe, Employee Relations Director and Title IX Officer, located at 690 Walnut Ave., Suite 210, 707-638-5806 or, kathy.lowe@tu.edu

 These staff will assist any victim of sexual assault, domestic violence, dating violence, and stalking in notifying law enforcement, including local police, if the victim elects to do so.
 Victims are not required to report to law enforcement in order to receive assistance from or pursue any options with Touro University California.